Timothy-Toombs/minecraft-ec2/README.md

 systemctl enable minecraft@<SERVER_NAME>
 systemctl start minecraft@<SERVER_NAME>
 ```
+**warning: by default, the jar that is run will be named minecraft_server.jar.
+If this is not the name of the jar you need to run for your server, create a server.conf file**

 #### Pros:
 - whenever you restart your instance, the minecraft server also automatically restarts
 - allows for configurations-per-server (read the .service file)